namannimmo10/namannimmo.me/_posts/2016-02-24-22-54-16-setting_up_emacs_for_java_development.md

 ## Epilogue

 So, this is it.
-It was a long and hard journey but at the end, we have in our hands quite a neat piece of IDE.
+It was a long and hard journey but in the end, we have in our hands quite a neat piece of IDE.
 My conclusion is the same as my introduction:
 Emacs for Java is not a smooth ride.
 You'll have to invest time and energy and some features you see in Intellij & Co. are not there yet.
 But what you will